supposedly/nutshell/README.md

 var c.0 = {1, 4, 6, 8, 10}
 ```
 Ranges differ from the expressions described above in that they cannot be used "bare" -- you always have to surround them with
-parentheses or curly brackets as shown in `a = (3..6)` as they're only allowed within a variable.
+parentheses or curly brackets as shown in `a = (3..6)` as they're only allowed within a statelist.

 ### References
 In a Golly table, variables are what we might call "name-bound": a variable name used once in a transition can refer to any of the